 GK: Thomas N'Kono

-He was among the best keepers from the 1980's and probably the most famous goalkeeper from Africa.
+He was among the best keepers from the 1980's and probably the most famous goalkeeper ever from Africa.
 He played in three WC Finals.
 Gianluigi Buffon was inspired by him and named his son Thomas after him.
-He had a notable career with Espanyol.
+After playing in his country with Canon Yaoundé and Tonnerre Yaoundé he moved to Spain with RCD Español in 1982. , He received the France Football African Footballer of the Year award in 1982 and in 1979.

 GK: Joseph-Antoine Bell

 He was voted African keeper of the Century ahead of teammate Thomas N'Kono.
 He was also one of the best keepers in the 1980's.
 His international career was limited by living in the same generation as N'Kono.
-He was on three WC team, but only started his last WC Finals in 1994.
-He played professionally mostly in France.
+He was on three WC teams, but only started his last WC Finals in 1994.
+In a 20-year career, he played in his native Cameroon as well as in Côte d'Ivoire and Egypt before moving to France, where he played for several top-level clubs including Marseille, Bordeaux and eventually ending his playing career with Saint-Étienne.

 He was voted the 6th African best keeper of the Century behind Bell and N'Kono.
 He appeared in over 200 games for Deportivo La Coruna and won Ricardo Zamora award for 1995-1996.
 Although he was younger than Bell and N'Kono, his international career was limited by playing behind two of the best keepers in African history.
 He was on the WC team in 1990, 1994, 1998 and 2002.
 He only started at the WC Finals in 1998.